 Logging hours helps you and our program determine whether you are on track to complete the hours requirement associated with the field credits you are registered for.
-Remember, each credit is worth 50 hours and thus if you enrolled for 3 field credits, you must work 150 hours (with the exception of 110 hours being required for first-time externs enrolled in 2 field credits).
+Remember, each credit is worth 50 hours and thus if you enrolled for 3 field credits, you must work 150 hours.